-Manager, Investments Singapore Warehouse Company (Private) Ltd.
+Senior Vice President, Real Estate Singapore Warehouse Company (Private) Ltd.

 Mr Ong Eng Yaw joined the Company as Manager for Investments on 1 August 2008.
+With effect from November 2017, Mr Ong has been re-designated as Senior Vice President, Real Estate.
+His duties, role and responsibilities remain unchanged.
 He is responsible for the Group's business development and investment activities.
 Prior to joining the Company, he has worked in OCBC Bank, Vickers Ballas, DBS Bank, CIMB Group and Parkway Life Real Estate Investment Trust.
 Mr Ong's career has been in corporate finance and in real estate investment and management in Singapore and the United Kingdom.
 Mr Ong is also an independent director of Singapore Reinsurance Corporation Limited and MTQ Corporation Limited.
+He is a member of the Remuneration Committee of MTQ Corporation Limited.
+He is the Chairman of the Nominating Committee and a member of the Audit, Remuneration, Executive and Investment Committees of Singapore Reinsurance Corporation Limited.